connorwstein/connorwstein.github.io/_posts/2019-07-20-Coursera-Cryptography.md

 A big win with CTR mode is that blocks can be encrypted in parallel.
 Assuming that the underlying block cipher is secure, it doesn't matter that the input is biased by the deterministic counter.

 ### Message Integrity
+MACs are typically based on PRFs rather than PRPs because they need not be invertible.

 ### Authenticated Encryption